Meet the Staff

 When not working, Rebecca is spending time with her dog, Bruschi (named after famed New England Patriot – Tedy Bruschi), her two grown children, or furiously trying to finish the latest book for her upcoming book club meeting.

-Brita Loftus, MSW, MPH - ATR Program Manager
+Brita Loftus, MSW, MPH - ATR Program Director

 Brita joined the ATR team in 2017.
 She oversees the entire ATR Coordination process, working closely with the ATR Coordinators to provide comprehensive support, training and leadership for the ATR Program.
-Brita also manages the Recovery Coaching initiatives and does community outreach within the four cities where ATR operates (Greater Boston, Greater Springfield, New Bedford and Worcester), creating standardized and rigorous protocols so that all participants have access to a confidential and client-centered system of care.
+Brita also manages the Recovery Coaching initiatives and does community outreach within the four cities where ATR operates (Boston, Springfield/Holyoke, New Bedford and Worcester), creating standardized and rigorous protocols so that all participants have access to a confidential and client-centered system of care.